 How Much Do You Pay In Homeowners Insurance?

-As a general rule, expect to make annual homeowners insurance payments of about $3.50 for every $1,000 of your home’s value.
+As a general rule, expect to pay about $3.50 for every $1,000 of your home’s value for homeowners insurance.
 In this example, you’ll pay $875 per year on a property worth $250,000, equaling about $73 per month.

-So, when you add the costs of your principal, interest, taxes and insurance together, you get the average total cost of a mortgage per month.
+When you add the costs of your principal, interest, taxes and insurance together, you get the average total cost of a mortgage per month.

 Why Should You Calculate PITI?